AUTeam2/server-setup/README.md

 The containers are started using `docker-compose up -d`.
 The `-d` options start the containers in a detached state, i.e. running in the background.

+If you want to see console and log output from the containers, run in foreground as `docker-compose up`

 The containers are shut down using `docker-compose down`.
+If running in the foreground, stop them using *Ctrl-C*.

 ## Creating volumes